Kirataka: Plot

 The film is centered around the rivalry between two neighboring villages with rival gangs in both competing in every aspect.
-Nandisha (Yash), also known as Gooli is a road side romeo with no real direction to his life.
+Nandisha (Yash), also known as Gooli, is a roadside Romeo with no real direction in life.
 He is flanked by his friends who support him in every act.
 Meanwhile, he falls in love with Nethra (Oviya), a girl studying at a college in the neighboring town.
 While Nandisha is busy with his love life, one of his friends likes a girl from the neighboring village.
 To help him in the act, he plans to elope the girl and almost succeeds with his plan, but it is finally disrupted due to a problem in their vehicle.
 After this the rivalry between the two villages reaches a high with Nethra's brother vowing to avenge the dishonor.
 The rest of the movie revolves around how Gooli manages to win over Nethra despite the rivalry.